Morton Downey: Television

-Starting in 1949, Morton Downey began appearing on television.
+In 1949, Downey began appearing on television.
+He was host of the Mohawk Showroom on NBC three nights a week.
+It was also known as The Morton Downey Show on the nights he was host.
 From 1950 to 1951, he co-hosted Star of the Family.

 Personal life

-Morton Downey was the father of television personality Morton Downey Jr. by his first wife, actress Barbara Bennett (1906–1958), the sister of actresses Constance and Joan Bennett, and with whom he ultimately had five children, four sons, and a daughter: Michael, "Sean" (John Morton Downey Jr.), Lorelle, Anthony, and Kevin.
-Her early promise as a dancer and actress gave way to her turbulent marriage with Downey.
+Morton Downey was the father of controversial right wing television personality Morton Downey Jr. by his first wife, actress Barbara Bennett (1906–1958); she was the sister of actresses Constance and Joan Bennett.
+Bennett's early promise as a dancer and actress gave way to her turbulent marriage with Downey.
 The couple married in 1929 and divorced in 1941.
 She married actor Addison Randall shortly afterward.

+Downey and Bennett ultimately had five children, four sons and one daughter: Michael, "Sean" (John Morton Downey Jr.), Lorelle, Anthony, and Kevin.

 Downey's second wife was Peggy Boyce Schulze (1922–1964), the former wife of Prince Alexander zu Hohenlohe-Waldenburg-Schillingsfürst and the granddaughter of Colorado mining industrialist William Boyce Thompson.

 Downey owned a house at Squaw Island, Hyannis Port, Massachusetts, next to Joseph P. Kennedy's house.
 John and Jacqueline Kennedy rented Downey's house in the summer of 1963.

 Downey's third wife was Ann Trainer, the widow of Howell Van Gerbig and the former wife of John Kevin Barry; they married in 1970.

-Downey died following a stroke in 1985 in Palm Beach, Florida, aged 83, and was buried in the local Catholic cemetery in his hometown of Wallingford, Connecticut.
+Downey died following a stroke in 1985 in Palm Beach, Florida, aged 83.
+He was buried in the Catholic cemetery in his hometown of Wallingford, Connecticut.